Tharon-C/CSS-in-Components/PITCHME.md

 ---

 ### Side Effects
-A single selector can effect the whole application and the only thing stopping it is discipline
+The only thing we have is self discipline

 ```css
 * {